 So how can we change this?

 The truth is that if you want to grow your hair long, you’ll have to put in the extra time and effort caring for your hair.
 The best way to do this is to have a hair regimen that is easy to stick to.
-For a sample of a hair regimen, click here for a free download.

 Have you ever had a hair growth issue ever since you were little?
 What are you currently doing to grow your hair longer?